camille-readbean/tp/docs/UserGuide.md

 1. `sched` This is the command for scheduling an appointment for a client.
 2. `5` is the index of Natasha.
+3. `--title=` is used to indicate the title of the appointment.
-3. `--from=` and `--to=` specifies the start and ending date and time respectively.
+4. `--from=` and `--to=` specifies the start and ending date and time respectively.
-4. The format is `dd/MM/yyyy HH:mm`: days/Months/year Hour:Minutes.
+5. The format is `dd/MM/yyyy HH:mm`: days/Months/year Hour:Minutes.
 The hours are in 24 hours format.
-5. If you set the date to be in the future, you realised the next appointment have changed as well.
+6. If you set the date to be in the future, you will realise the display of next appointment have changed as well.
-6. Observe the total number of appointments increased.
+7. Observe that the total number of appointments increased.
-7. To see all a client's appointment use the `view` command, try `view 2` to see Hu Tao's appointments.
+8. To see all of a client's appointment use the `view` command, try `view 2` to see Hu Tao's appointments.

 <div class="page-break"></div>